mcanver/DNA-Striker/README.md

 ![DNA Striker](https://github.com/mcanver/DNA-Striker/raw/master/DNA-Striker.png)

 DNA Striker is a computational tool for the design of variant-aware sgRNA libraries for saturating mutagenesis using one or multiple nucleases.
+Example input and output files are available on this website under the "Example-Files" and "Example-Output" branches.

 To download the computational tool to calculate off-target scores, please visit: http://www.mhi-humangenetics.org/en/resources